Christopher Convery

 Christopher Convery (born January 15, 2008) is an American actor.
 He starred as Jude in Brahms: The Boy II.
 He also starred in Sony’s The Girl in the Spider's Web (2018).
-He stars in the Netflix series On the Verge in the role of Albert.
+He starred in the Netflix series On the Verge in the role of Albert.

-Personal life and career
+Early life and career

-Convery was born in Las Vegas, Nevada.
+Convery was born in Las Vegas, Nevada on January 15, 2008.
+His younger brother Sean (b.
+2011) is also an actor.
 His family moved to New York City when he was seven years old after he landed a principal role on Broadway in Kinky Boots starring opposite Billy Porter.
 They lived in New York City for five years where Christopher starred in multiple films and television series.
-Later, they moved to Los Angeles and currently reside there.
+Later, they moved to Los Angeles and currently resides there.
 He is the cousin of actor Christian Convery.

 He attends the Professional Performing Arts School in New York City.
 He is also a singer and a pianist.
 He has performed at 54 Below, Birdland and The Green Room in New York City.